By Ankita | 30 December, 2021

 Do not keep memorising words simply for the sake of learning.
 You can put the learnt words in to practice by using them regularly.
 It may be easier to implement them into an essay or a volunteered comment / speech in the class.

-Develop a habit to read extensively
+Develop a habit of reading extensively

 Cultivate a habit of reading extensively.
 List down the new words that you come across while reading.
 Make it a habit to recall these new words regularly.
 As you read any website or newspaper, try replacing the words with the new set of words you’ve learnt.
 Last, and perhaps the best thing you can do is use this newly gained vocabulary as often as possible.
 A very good book I’d suggest is WORD POWER MADE EASY by Norman Lewis.
 It also has ample of vocabulary exercises to solve as you learn.